MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 ### Upgrade Your Software

 Some software is simply more optimized for use with big data.
 For instance, getting better math libraries can greatly speed some computations.
-R allows its core math libraries to be replaced, and in ***Microsoft R Services*** they are replaced with extremely fast, threaded libraries.
+R allows its core math libraries to be replaced, and in Microsoft R Server and R Client they are replaced with extremely fast, threaded libraries.
 And, of course, the ***RevoScaleR*** package provides the underlying high-performance compute engine used by its Big Data Big Analytics algorithms.

 ### Minimize Copies of Data